zentuit/soomla-ios-core/README.md

 > Your behaviour is an addition to the default behaviour implemented by SOOMLA.
 You don't replace SOOMLA's behaviour.

-In order to observe store events you need to import EventHandling.h and than you can add a notification to *NSNotificationCenter*:
+In order to observe store events you need to import EventHandling.h and then you can add a notification to *NSNotificationCenter*:

     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(yourCustomSelector:) name:EVENT_VIRTUAL_CURRENCY_PACK_PURCHASED object:nil];